DeepWok/mase/docs/masert/README.md

 This interface pass returns a dictionary containing the `onnx_path` and `trt_engine_path`.

-**Performance Anaylisis**
+**Performance Analysis**
 To showcase the improved inference speeds and to evaluate accuracy and other performance metrics, the `runtime_analysis_pass` can be used.
 The pass can take a MaseGraph as an input, as well as an ONNX graph.
-For this comparison, we will first run the anaylsis pass on the original unquantized model and then on the int8 quantized model.
+For this comparison, we will first run the analysis pass on the original unquantized model and then on the int8 quantized model.

 ## 🚀 Getting Started